 One thing to make sure of is that you are getting what you want.
 Some computers will only come with Office 365 Personal, and others may not even have an OS installed.
 Read the fine print and confirm everything is set up as you expect.

 What about Office Online and Mobile?

-Now that you know how to secure a free Office 365 download, I want to mention two permanent, easy-to-obtain Office alternatives—just in case they meet your needs:
+Now you know how to get a free download of Office 365, but I should mention two easy, free-forever Office options just in case they do the trick.

 Get Office Online

 Office Online is entirely cloud-based and works on most browsers.
 As long as you have the internet, you have access to familiar MS Office tools like Word, Excel, and PowerPoint, as well as Sway, OneNote, Outlook, Calendar, OneDrive, Forms, People, and Skype.
 Simply create an account and log in from anywhere to collaborate with anyone.